 Many people dismiss chronic issues as normal.
 Persistent symptoms likely indicate a parasitic infection needing specific medical care.

-Scheduling an appointment with a specialist is vital for proper care.
-This appointment allows doctors at Manhattan Gastroenterology to evaluate your condition thoroughly.
+Scheduling an appointment with a specialist is vital for proper care, allowing a doctor to evaluate your condition thoroughly.
+They provide targeted treatment for restoring health, and prompt action stops the parasite problem from advancing.

 Testing, Diagnosis, and Laboratory Methods